panva/node-oidc-provider/docs/README.md

 ### cookies.keys

 [Keygrip](https://www.npmjs.com/package/keygrip) Signing keys used for cookie signing to prevent tampering.
+You may also pass your own KeyGrip instance.

 _**recommendation**_: Rotate regularly (by prepending new keys) with a reasonable interval and keep a reasonable history of keys to allow for returning user session cookies to still be valid and re-signed